 It make little difference whether one is a driver or a passenger, riding in any vehicle traveling at high-speed or mixing with other cars, commercial trucks and city buses in heavy traffic can be a tenuous position depending on the circumstances.
 There are so many instances of injuries and deaths resulting from bad road accidents here in Maryland, especially during inclement weather.
 But as most any traffic safety advocate will tell you, an ounce of prevention is worth a pound of cure.

-As Baltimore-based personal injury lawyers, the legal team at Lebowitz & Mzhen, LLC, knows that car accidents occur at the most inopportune times and with little or no notice.
+As Baltimore-based personal injury lawyers, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows that car accidents occur at the most inopportune times and with little or no notice.
 Even under the best of circumstances, the results can be devastating to one or more individuals, and depending on the situation, can place a severe financial burden on the victims and their families.

 In almost any roadway accident -- be it in a family sedan, sport utility vehicle or company-owned van -- serious and sometimes fatal injuries can often happen to the driver and passengers.
 Being able to recognize situations that can contribute to a bad traffic wreck is one way to avoid the potentially life-threatening injuries that befall many unlucky drivers and passengers.